SaarthakTuli/TDS_Project2/happiness/README.md

-### A Journey Through Happiness and Well-Being: Insights from Global Data

-#### The Data You Received
-The dataset we examined consists of 2,363 unique observations across several countries and years, detailing various aspects that influence subjective well-being.
-Key columns include:
-- **Life Ladder**: A measure of perceived life satisfaction.
-- **Log GDP per capita**: A logarithmic transformation of GDP per capita, which provides a smoother view of economic performance.
-- **Social Support**: The perceived social ties and assistance available to individuals.
-- **Healthy Life Expectancy at Birth**: An estimate of the average number of years an individual can expect to live in good health.
-- **Freedom to Make Life Choices**: The extent to which individuals feel they can make decisions affecting their lives.
-- **Generosity**: The willingness to help others financially or through volunteer work.
-- **Perceptions of Corruption**: The extent to which corruption is perceived in society.
-- **Positive and Negative Affect**: The emotional experiences that impact well-being.

-#### The Analysis You Carried Out
-Our analysis aimed to uncover relationships between these diverse factors and their effect on the **Life Ladder**—a direct measure of life satisfaction.
-We calculated correlations, examining how each factor related to happiness levels across different countries and years.
-The descriptive statistics provided a foundation for understanding the distribution and central tendencies of these metrics.

-#### The Insights You Discovered
-1. **Economic Correlation**: A strong positive correlation (r = 0.78) was found between **Log GDP per capita** and **Life Ladder**, suggesting richer nations generally enjoy higher happiness levels.
-However, the correlation intensifies when combined with social supports and healthy living.

-2. **Social Connectivity Matters**: **Social support** demonstrated a significant correlation (r = 0.72) with the Life Ladder.
-Countries that foster strong community ties tend to report higher levels of life satisfaction.

-3. **Health Is Wealth**: Healthy life expectancy is also positively linked (r = 0.71) to happiness.
-This reflects the notion that longer, healthier lives contribute substantially to individual well-being.

-4. **Freedom is Fundamental**: The ability to make life choices correlates positively (r = 0.54) with happiness, illustrating that personal agency in decision-making powers our sense of contentment.

-5. **Dual Nature of Emotions**: Notably, negative affect shows a strong inverse correlation (r = -0.35) with life satisfaction, emphasizing that high levels of negative emotions significantly detract from overall happiness.

-6. **Corruption’s Shadow**: Perceptions of corruption correlate negatively (r = -0.43) with the Life Ladder, indicating that a transparent society enhances happiness levels.

-#### The Implications of Your Findings
-The insights derived from this analysis hold significant implications for policymakers, communities, and individuals striving for enhanced well-being:

-- **Holistic Policy Development**: Governments should prioritize economic growth alongside social programs that ensure community support, public health, and transparent governance.
-Policies that enhance both economic and social dimensions are likely to uplift overall happiness.

-- **Investing in Health and Wellness**: Resources directed towards healthcare infrastructure and initiatives promoting health can yield substantial dividends in improving life satisfaction.

-- **Fostering Social Bonds**: Community-building activities and programs that enhance interpersonal relationships can have a direct impact on local happiness—so non-profits, local governments, and citizens should promote social interactions and connectedness.

-- **Empowering Individual Freedom**: Efforts to enhance personal freedoms and self-determination can improve life satisfaction, urging public leaders to reflect on how regulations might be adjusted to empower citizens.

-- **Combatting Corruption**: Strengthening governance frameworks to ensure transparency can not only improve perceptions of corruption but also lift the happiness index of nations.

-In summary, this analysis of global data on happiness and well-being reveals intricate connections between economic health, social structures, personal freedoms, and perceptions of governance.
-By leveraging these insights, societies can work toward a collective elevation in happiness and life satisfaction, driving forward not just economy but the overall quality of life.
+# README: Understanding the Quality of Life Across Countries

+## Overview of the Dataset

+In this analysis, we explore a comprehensive dataset that evaluates quality of life indicators among various countries from the years 2005 to 2023.
+The dataset focuses on several key variables associated with well-being, including:

+- **Country Name**: The name of the country.
+- **Year**: The year of data collection.
+- **Life Ladder**: A subjective measure of well-being on a scale of 0 to 10.
+- **Log GDP per capita**: The logarithm of GDP per capita, adjusted for purchasing power parity.
+- **Social Support**: The perceived support that individuals feel they have from their social networks.
+- **Healthy Life Expectancy at Birth**: The average number of years a newborn is expected to live in good health.
+- **Freedom to Make Life Choices**: The degree of personal freedom individuals feel in making life choices.
+- **Generosity**: A measure reflecting the extent of charitable giving.
+- **Perceptions of Corruption**: The public’s perception of corruption within their governance systems.
+- **Positive Affect / Negative Affect**: Measurements of emotional well-being.

+The dataset consists of 2,363 rows, with no missing values, allowing for a thorough analysis of the relationships between various aspects of quality of life.

+## Analysis Conducted

+We performed a detailed statistical analysis, which included:

+- **Descriptive Statistics**: We calculated mean, standard deviation, minimum and maximum values for key indicators.
+- **Correlation Analysis**: We explored the relationships between different variables, identifying which factors are significantly related to overall well-being, as represented by the Life Ladder score.
+- **Kurtosis and Skewness** Checks: We assessed the distribution of data for normality, noting the skewness and kurtosis values to understand data behavior.
+- **Mutual Information Analysis**: We evaluated how different features contribute to understanding the Life Ladder and other variables.

+## Key Insights Discovered

+1. **Strong Relationships**: There are significant positive correlations between the Life Ladder and several factors:
+   - **Log GDP per Capita (0.77)**: The higher a country's GDP per capita, the better individuals report their quality of life.
+   - **Social Support (0.72)**: People who feel supported by their social circles tend to rate their well-being higher.
+   - **Healthy Life Expectancy (0.71)**: Longer life expectancy correlates with higher happiness levels.
+   - **Freedom to Make Life Choices (0.54)**: Greater personal freedom is linked to higher reported life satisfaction.
+   - **Perceptions of Corruption (-0.42)**: Countries perceived as more corrupt tend to have lower happiness ratings.

+2. **Generosity and Affect**: Generosity moderately correlates with life satisfaction, while positive emotions positively relate to the Life Ladder, while negative emotions show a negative correlation.

+3. **Varying Access to Resources**: Countries exhibiting higher life dissatisfaction may struggle with issues of governance and resource distribution, evident through correlated perceptions of corruption and socio-economic metrics.

+## Implications of Findings

+These insights can direct policymakers and researchers interested in enhancing the quality of life.
+Here are some suggested actions based on the findings:

+- **Economic Policies**: Develop strategies to improve GDP per capita, particularly in lesser economically developed regions.
+- **Social Programs**: Invest in social support initiatives, fostering community networks that bolster emotional stability and well-being.
+- **Health Initiatives**: Promote health and wellness programs that seek to increase life expectancy and improve the general health status of populations.
+- **Governance Reforms**: Address corruption thoroughly, improving transparency and trust in institutions to create an environment conducive to happiness and well-being.
+- **Cultural Campaigns**: Encourage cultural shifts that focus on community involvement, generosity, and altruism to build stronger communal ties.

+## Conclusion

+This analysis provides a meaningful understanding of the interplay between various quality of life indicators, highlighting the importance of economic, social, and governance-related aspects in enhancing human well-being across the globe.
+By implementing the suggested interventions, countries can work towards improving the happiness and life satisfaction of their citizens.